Paying a Deposit When Buying a House in Queensland

 Q: Are there laws and regulations around deposits in QLD?

-A: Yes, there are laws and regulations in Queensland that govern the payment and handling of deposits in property transactions.
+A: Yes, there are laws and regulations in Queensland that govern the payment and handling of deposits when buying a house in QLD.
 For example, the Property Agents and Motor Dealers Act 2000 (QLD) sets out requirements for real estate agents and property developers who handle deposits, and the Queensland Law Society provides guidelines on how deposits should be handled by lawyers and conveyancers.
 It is important to seek advice from a legal professional who is familiar with the laws and regulations in Queensland to ensure that all legal requirements are met.

 Q. Can I pay the deposit via cheque?